CS-433/project-2-astiflop/README.md

 ### 1. Main Pipeline (`main_pipeline.py`)
 This pipeline handles traditional Machine Learning models and Time Series classifiers.
 - **Models Supported**: Logistic Regression, Random Forest, SVM, XGBoost, and Time Series models like ROCKET and Tail-MIL.
+- **Architecture**: The pipeline is designed to be model-agnostic.
+All models inherit from a `BaseModel` abstract class, ensuring a consistent interface for data loading (`load_data`) and execution (`run_fold`).
 - **Data Augmentation**: To improve model robustness (avoid overfitting on the dataset's characteristics), we implemented a `UnifiedCElegansAugmentedDataset` that expands the training data with the following transforms:
     - **Rotations**: Random rotations on the X and Y axis.
     - **Translation**: Random X/Y offsets.
     - **Scaling**: Random scaling (0.8x to 1.2x) of all variates.
 - **Workflow**:
-    1. Loads preprocessed tabular data (or raw time-series for ROCKET).
+    1. Loads the unified dataset.
+    1. Initializes models and loads their specific data requirements.
-    2. Performs **Stratified Group K-Fold Cross-Validation** (ensuring all segments of one worm stay in the same fold prevent leakage).
+    1. Performs **Stratified Group K-Fold Cross-Validation** (ensuring all segments of one worm stay in the same fold prevent leakage).
-    3. Training, Validation, and Metric reporting (Accuracy, F1, Precision, Recall).
+    1. Training, Validation, and Metric reporting (Accuracy, F1, Precision, Recall).

 ### 2. CNN Pipeline (`cnn_pipeline.py`)
 A dedicated pipeline for Deep Learning models processing the image datasets.
 - **Models Supported**: ResNet18, ResNet50, DenseNet121.
 - **Workflow**:
     1.  **Custom Dataset Class (`CElegansCNNDataset`)**: Loads images and extracts labels/worm IDs.
-    2.  **Augmentation**: Applies random rotations, flips, and normalization to improve generalization.
+    1.  **Augmentation**: Applies random rotations, flips, and normalization to improve generalization.
-    3.  **Training Loop**: Runs a PyTorch training loop with Stratified Group K-Fold.
+    1.  **Training Loop**: Runs a PyTorch training loop with Stratified Group K-Fold.
-    4.  **Comparison**: Automatically plots and compares the performance of different architectures.
+    1.  **Comparison**: Automatically plots and compares the performance of different architectures.

 ---